kinbiko/dotfiles/README.md

 ## Installation guidelines

 > These are not instructions.
 These are mainly reminders for myself.
+There's an install script that might work.
+But probably doesn't.

 Start off by installing [homebrew](https://brew.sh/), then install Git.